-Requirement for halfyearly financial reports....
-Half-yearly financial reports
+Requirement for half-yearly financial reports....

-- 1. The issuer of shares or debt securities shall make public a half-yearly financial report covering the first six months of the financial year as soon as possible after the end of the relevant period, but at the latest two months thereafter.
-The issuer shall ensure that the half-yearly financial report remains available to the public for at least five years. - 2.
-The half-yearly financial report shall comprise: - (a) the condensed set of financial statements; - (b) an interim management report; and - (c) statements made by the persons responsible within the issuer, whose names and functions shall be clearly indicated, to the effect that, to the best of their knowledge, the condensed set of financial statements which has been prepared in accordance with the applicable set of accounting standards gives a true and fair view of the assets, liabilities, financial position and profit or loss of the issuer, or the undertakings included in the consolidation as a whole as required under paragraph 3, and that the interim management report includes a fair review of the information required under paragraph 4.
+1. The issuer of shares or debt securities shall make public a half-yearly financial report covering the first six months of the financial year as soon as possible after the end of the relevant period, but at the latest two months thereafter.
+The issuer shall ensure that the half-yearly financial report remains available to the public for at least five years.

+Documents that shall comprise the half-yearly financial report.....

+- 2. The half-yearly financial report shall comprise: - (a) the condensed set of financial statements; - (b) an interim management report; and - (c) statements made by the persons responsible within the issuer, whose names and functions shall be clearly indicated, to the effect that, to the best of their knowledge, the condensed set of financial statements which has been prepared in accordance with the applicable set of accounting standards gives a true and fair view of the assets, liabilities, financial position and profit or loss of the issuer, or the undertakings included in the consolidation as a whole as required under paragraph 3, and that the interim management report includes a fair review of the information required under paragraph 4.